Superfield approach to nilpotent symmetries in 3D Jackiw-Pi model of massive non-Abelian theory: (Anti-)BRST symmetries for the vector field ( ) and scalar field ( ) : augmented superfield formalism

 Within the framework of superfield formalism, we can also calculate the nilpotent (anti-)BRST transformations for the field strength tensor $G_{\mu\nu}$ and composite field ($F_{\mu\nu} \times \rho$).
-With the inputs from section 3 and section 4, we have the following:
+With the inputs from Sect.
+3 and Sect.
+4, we have the following:

-The substitution of expansions from (9) and (15) leads to the following expansion
+The substitution of expansions from (9) and (15) leads to the following expansion:

 which results in the following off-shell nilpotent (anti-)BRST transformations for the tensor field $G_{\mu\nu}$, namely;